 Visit the Rock

 Alcatraz, the notorious former prison, is located on an island of the same name in the middle of San Francisco Bay.
 Some of the United States’ most notorious criminals were incarcerated there.
 Though several tried, no inmate ever made a successful escape from “The Rock.”
 The prison was closed in the 1960s and stories about Alcatraz are legendary.
 A visit to Alcatraz today is fascinating.
 Recorded cell-house tours are available, allowing visitors to learn about the prison as they explore the buildings and grounds.
 To reach the island, take an Alcatraz Cruises ferry from Pier 33.
 Advance reservations are recommended.
 But if you don't feel like visiting and just wants to see if from the outside, you can take a cruise that goes around the Island

 See the Sea Lions

-Fisherman’s Wharf is also home to PIER 39, a festive waterfront marketplace that is one of the city’s most popular attractions.
+Fisherman’s Wharf is home to PIER 39, a festive waterfront marketplace that is one of the city’s most popular attractions.
 A community of California sea lions has taken up residence on the docks in the PIER 39 Marina and visitors line the nearby railing to watch their antics.
-From there, it’s a short walk to favorite area attractions such as the San Francisco Dungeon and Madame Tussauds, the Museum of 3D Illusions, the Cartoon Art Museum, Ripley's Believe it or Not!
+From there, it’s a short walk to favorite area attractions such as Madame Tussauds, the Museum of 3D Illusions, the Cartoon Art Museum, Ripley's Believe it or Not!
 Museum, historic Boudin Bakery, and multiple favorite food options, including crab vendors selling walk-away crab and shrimp cocktails.

 Have a Picnic in a Park